Huotes/CommitMaker/README.md

 Teenage Mutant Ninja Turtles is based on a true story: Chuck Norris once swallowed a turtle whole, and when he crapped it out, the turtle was six feet tall and had learned karate.

 Chuck Norris recently had the idea to sell his urine as a canned beverage.
 We know this beverage as Red Bull.

+Chuck Norris can lead a horse to water AND make it drink.